Summary

 As consumer behavior continues to evolve, with social platforms playing an increasingly central role in product discovery and purchasing decisions, brands that develop sophisticated social commerce platform strategies will gain competitive advantage.

 Since 2006, Skai has been at the forefront of empowering brands and agencies to connect with consumers across walled garden media.
 As an omnichannel advertising platform, we uniquely enable marketers to run data-driven programs that break down silos between retail media, paid search, paid social, and app marketing.
 Our AI-powered solutions drive informed decisions, streamlined execution, and measurable impact across all major digital channels.
+Explore the omnichannel marketing platform for unified cross channel management and measurement across walled gardens.

 Specifically for social commerce, Skai’s platform provides: